-Dagger and Gson Java libraries, the Google Guice framework and Dalvik virtual machine kernel libraries are all tools popular among Android developers; tools, that simply would not exist without Wilson’s active involvement in their creation.
-Jesse worked with Bob Lee, Square’s former CTO, on Guice and Dalvik libraries.
-In 2009, Lee included Wilson in the Android team at the CupCake version production stage, but Wilson’s dream job at Google was barely enough to make up for being a foreigner struggling with steep costs of living in California, having no conversation apart from purely technical talk and possessing no electoral right.
+In 2009 Wilson has join the Android team at the CupCake version production stage, thanks to Bob Lee, Google`s staff software engineer.
+But Wilson’s dream job at Google was barely enough to make up for being a foreigner struggling with steep costs of living in California, having no conversation apart from purely technical talk and possessing no electoral right.
 Wilson felt like an outsider, and the people from Google met their valuable employee halfway and let him return back to Canada to work at a project office.
 And at the precise moment when Wilson came home to his dear Waterloo, Twitter’s

-Once more Bob Lee offered Jesse an exciting job, but the programmer expressly refused to come back to West Coast.
+Once more Bob Lee, worked in Square as CTO by the time, offered Jesse an exciting job, but the programmer expressly refused to come back to West Coast.
 In the end, West Coast caught up to Wilson instead; in 2013, the company began to draw ambitious plans of conquering Canada, opening up offices in Waterloo and, later in September 2014, in its satellite town Kitchener.
 By then, the

 At last, everything turned out for Wilson as he would have it: in good old Ontario, a place of pleasant memories, among friendly people not hung up solely on high tech.
 These days, Jesse spends his free time with his family and his two dogs called Butters and McFly, plays Super Mario Maker and goes snowboarding when the weather is right.
 Perhaps, the only thing that bothers the brilliant Android developer now is the erratic local climate.